arizas/Ariz-HumanityBridge/README.md

 # Welcome to Ariz GMS
 Ariz GMS's first goal is to become a decentralized Grant management and funding platform.
 It shall enable NGOs and INGOs to present their projects to donors and receive funding.
+Further on we would like to utilize DAO to allow a stronger localization and strengthen transparency in all phases of human aid operations

 # **About our project**
 The project is initially governed by Ariz AS, a Norwegian company established in 2022.
 More than providing an open-source system for INGOs and NGOs, this project will explore how web4 development can be decentralized.

 # **We welcome co-operation and contribution**
 In this project, we welcome all kinds of competencies to contribute.
-We celebrate a diverse and including society. we especially welcome people with experience and interest in
+We celebrate a diverse and inclusive society. we especially welcome people with experience and interest in
 - Web4 development
 - Human aid